yjlim-larr/Reinforcement_learning/Policy_gradient/Sutton_PG/README.md

 # Results
 I use actor critic policy gradient and temporal difference to train critic.
 Cartpole is the game i use for checking my reinforcement learning model working well.
 **NOTE** : Actor ouput is each action's probability.
 We should use sample() function for samping action from policy function.
 Not use max action probability's action.

-# Reference